-Exocometary belts were initially assumed to be gas-free; however a variety of atomic species \citep[eg.][]{hobbs_gaseous_1985} as well as CO have been detected in over 20 exocometary systems \citep[eg.]{brennan_low_2025, cataldi_primordial_2023, marino_population_2020, kral_predictions_2017, moor_molecular_2017, matra_detection_2017, lieman-sifry_debris_2016, kospal_alma_2013, troutman_ro-vibrational_2011, dent_co_2005, zuckerman_gas_1995}.
+Exocometary belts were initially assumed to be gas-free; however a variety of atomic species \citep[e.g.][]{hobbs_gaseous_1985} as well as CO have been detected in over 20 exocometary systems \citep[e.g.][]{brennan_low_2024, cataldi_primordial_2023, marino_population_2020, kral_predictions_2017, moor_molecular_2017, matra_detection_2017, lieman-sifry_debris_2016, kospal_alma_2013, troutman_ro-vibrational_2011, dent_co_2005, zuckerman_inhibition_1995}.
 Thus far CO is the only molecule detected in exocometary gas due to its resistance to photodissociation, chemical stability, and easy detectability \citep{visser_photodissociation_2009}.
-CO has strong rovibronic transitions, and the typically cold gas present in exocometary belts is detectable in UV rovibronic absorption spectra by the \textit{Hubble Space Telescope} (\textit{HST}) \citep[eg.][]{roberge_high-resolution_2000}, rotational transitions in emission detectable in mm with ALMA \citep[eg.][]{matra_detection_2017, cataldi_primordial_2023, rebollido_search_2022} and IR absorption from rovibrational transitions as detected using the Gemini South Telescope and the NASA Infrared Telescope Facility around $\beta$ Pictoris \citep{troutman_ro-vibrational_2011}.
+CO has strong rovibronic transitions, and the typically cold gas present in exocometary belts is detectable in UV rovibronic absorption spectra by the \textit{Hubble Space Telescope} (\textit{HST}) \citep[e.g.][]{roberge_high-resolution_2000}, rotational transitions in emission detectable in mm with ALMA \citep[e.g.][]{matra_detection_2017, cataldi_primordial_2023, rebollido_search_2022} and IR absorption from rovibrational transitions as detected using the Gemini South Telescope and the NASA Infrared Telescope Facility around $\beta$ Pictoris \citep{troutman_ro-vibrational_2011}.

-CO emission from rotational transitions observed with ALMA has shown exocometary belts can be separated into 2 categories of: CO-rich ($M_{\mathrm{CO}} \gtrsim 10^{-3} M_{\bigoplus}$) and CO-poor ($M_{\mathrm{CO}}\lesssim 10^{-3} M_{\bigoplus}$) \citep{marino_population_2020}.
+CO emission from rotational transitions observed with ALMA has shown that exocometary belts can be separated into 2 categories of: CO-rich ($M_{\mathrm{CO}} \gtrsim 10^{-3} M_{\bigoplus}$) and CO-poor ($M_{\mathrm{CO}}\lesssim 10^{-3} M_{\bigoplus}$) \citep{marino_population_2020}.
 This bimodal distribution of exocometary CO masses can be seen in \citet{cataldi_primordial_2023}, with CO masses measured directly through $^{12}$C$^{16}$O lines (if optically thin) or through $^{13}$C$^{16}$O or $^{12}$C$^{18}$O measurements (if optically thick and assuming interstellar isotopologue ratios).
-This gas could be primordial if persisting from the parent protoplanetary disk \citep{nakatani_primordial_2023, kospal_alma_2013} or secondary if produced \textit{in-situ} by outgassing from exocomets \citep{zuckerman_40_2012}.
-Emission from OI has also been detected in the far IR by \citep{riviere-marichalar_gas_2014}.
+This gas could be primordial if persisting from the parent protoplanetary disk \citep{nakatani_primordial_2023, kospal_alma_2013} or secondary if produced in-situ by outgassing from exocomets \citep{zuckerman_40_2012}.